PlicPloucPloc/PLIC-Local_Development/README.md

  How to run PLIC locally
 ==============
-Use `./deploy.sh` to start the local environment
+* Use `./deploy.sh` to start the local environment.
-Use `./stop.sh` to stop the local environment
+* Use `./stop.sh` to stop the local environment.

 ## Endpoints